4 Rules to follow Before Carving into Sand Molds:

-1) SAFETY FIRST!
+1. SAFETY FIRST!
 We HIGHLY recommend wearing an N95 dust mask & safety glasses when carving sand.
-The particulate of flying sand grains always seem to find your eyeballs and can irritate your throat.
+Flying sand grains and dust could irritate your eyes and throat if carving aggressively.

-4) BE CREATIVE!
+4. BE CREATIVE!
 Feel free to go outside the lines a little.
-Bend the rules, or try different way to connect the two hearts (if you have that style of mold), and merge them as one big thing if you want.
+Bend the rules, or try different way to connect the two hearts (if you have that style of mold), and merge them as one big thing if you want to.
 If you have an awesome idea that's not heart shaped & you want to fulfill it at this pour ~ go for it!
-Let the heart be your starting point, and go from there !
+Let the embossed shape be your starting point, and go from there!

-Tip 1 : Draw your design/ image / words / ideas on paper first.
-If you need to reverse the image because you have words, put the drawing up onto a window and trace the design onto the back of the paper.
-You can use this initial tracing as a visual to help you create the final carving on the sand mold.
+Tip 1: Draw it out: Using a graphite pencil, draw your design/ image / words / ideas on paper first.
+If you need to reverse the image because you have words, draw it onto wax paper, or flip your paper over and put the drawing up onto a window to trace the design onto the back of the paper.
+You can use this initial tracing as a visual cue to help you see what the final carving on the sand mold SHOULD look like.

 Wisconsin.....Drawn Backwards of course !!
 Remember to do your design in reverse if you want to see your final iron casting to read "correctly". (*this is subjective of course!*)